Producing Documentation with appledoc

 appledoc --project-name AppledocExample --project-company "WilliamBoles" --company-id me.williamboles --output ~/help .

-- "me.williamboles" the reverse domain (this will be expanded to: "me.williamboles.AppledocExample.docset").
+- "me.williamboles" - is the reverse domain (this will be expanded to: "me.williamboles.AppledocExample.docset").

-- "~/help" the folder that will be used to create the docset before being moved on to Xcode.
+- "~/help" - is the folder that will be used to create the docset before being moved on to Xcode.

 Command line with Plist